How PAM is working in practice

 - what support clinicians and commissioners need to use the measure effectively; and

-- whether supporting activation can help to improve outcomes, reduce costs and reduce inequalities for patients in the NHS.
+- whether supporting activation can help to improve outcomes for patients in the NHS.

 The interim findings report from this evaluation focuses on practical lessons and points to consider for organisations who wish to use the PAM, including the: